Sanborn-Young/MP3_2transcript/README.md

 Unfortunately, after I made an executable, I then pushed everything to git, and my git install forced me to also make some changes to the main Python script.
 I cannot guarantee you that this won't give you some difficulty trying to compile it with PyInstaller.
 So, it's a development activity to be done.
 Somebody can volunteer to help patch here, or clone and maybe put an issue down that you fixed it in your own GitHub.

+Finally, there is an icon file in the resource subdirectory if you want to put an icon on your exe.
+I had some difficulty in getting this to go with PyInstaller, so on my own personal machine I simply used ResourceHacker, an excellent utility that allows you to update various things such as icons on programs.
+ResourceHacker can be found here.
+[Resource Hacker](https://www.angusj.com/resourcehacker/)